-This post will help you discover what’s causing your indoor and outdoor allergies (or seasonal allergies) and contains an honest review of the Everlywell Indoor & Outdoor Allergy Test.
-I will tell you a bit more about the test and how it works, as well as detail my test results.
+This post contains an honest review of the Everlywell Indoor Outdoor Allergy Test.
+I will tell you a bit more about the test and how it works, as well as detail my test results and whether it’s worth the investment to do allergy testing at home.
 This post is sponsored by Everlywell and contains affiliate links.
+It was last updated April 2021.
 Please see my disclosures.

 Several years ago, I wrote about Everlywell’s Food Sensitivity Test.
 It offered a rare glimpse inside how my body reacts to different foods.

-Today, however, I want to talk about another test by Everlywell called the Indoor & Outdoor Allergy Test.
+Today, however, I want to talk about another at-home test by Everlywell called the Indoor Outdoor Allergy Test.

 Nearly eight percent of adults in the U.S. experience allergic rhinitis, or hay fever, according to the American Academy of Allergy, Asthma and Immunology, making it the most common outdoor allergy.
 Worldwide, it affects between 10 and 30 percent of the population.